Topologically Protected Quantum Coherence in a Superatom: 3D integrated superconducting quantum circuits

-In our system, one qubit is coupled to several qubits via different virtual-photons-exchange interactions.
-We now consider three qubits which are mediated by two couplers, as shown in Fig.~\ref{figS3}.
+In our system, one atom is coupled to several atoms via different virtual-photons-exchange interactions.
+We now consider three atoms which are mediated by two \emph{LC} resonators, as shown in Fig.~\ref{figS3}.
 The corresponding Hamiltonian is

-Here, we assume $\omega_{b_1} = \omega_{a_2} =\omega_0$.
+Here, we assume $\omega_{b_1} = \omega_{a_2} =\omega_r$.
 Similar to the last section, in the rotating frame, we have

-where $\Delta_{B}=\omega_{B}-\omega_0$ and $\Delta_{A}=\omega_{A}-\omega_0$.
+where $\Delta_{B}=\omega_{B}-\omega_r$ and $\Delta_{A}=\omega_{A}-\omega_r$.
 For simplicity, the above Hamiltonian can be expressed as